Mental Health Facilities Pope County, AR

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Saint Marys Regional Medical Center Turning Point is a mental health treatment center in Pope County, AR, located at 1808 West Main Street, 72801 zip code area.
-Saint Marys Regional Medical Center Turning Point provides hospital inpatient treatment and telemedicine/telehealth.
-Saint Marys Regional Medical Center Turning Point offers cognitive behavioral therapy, activity therapy and individual psychotherapy to young adults and adults.
+Saint Marys Regional Medical Center Turning Point provides telemedicine/telehealth and hospital inpatient treatment.
+Saint Marys Regional Medical Center Turning Point offers psychotropic medication, individual psychotherapy and group therapy to adults and young adults.
 Saint Marys Regional Medical Center Turning Point also supports people with serious mental illness.
 Additional services at Saint Marys Regional Medical Center Turning Point consist of suicide prevention services and case management.

 Yes, Arkansas offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.